 Afternoon tea is a must for any visitor to Cornwall.
 You will need something wet and warm to wash down your Cream Tea (jam first in Cornwall, in Devon it’s the cream first with jam on top).
 The Bude area boasts the best Cream Tea in both Cornwall and Devon.

-Dog friendly venues for cream teas with inside seating are; The Barge moored on the side of the Canal The Bush Inn and Rectory Farm Tea Rooms at Morwenstow (a lovely spot about a 20 minute drive from Bude) have fantastic dog walks and easy access to the South West Coast Path for a good stomp to build up an appetite.
+Dog friendly venues for cream teas with inside seating are; The Barge moored on the side of the Canal and Rectory Farm Tea Rooms at Morwenstow (a lovely spot about a 20 minute drive from Bude) have fantastic dog walks and easy access to the South West Coast Path for a good stomp to build up an appetite.
 Nearby in Devon is Docton Mill and gardens, serving award winning cream teas, their range of loose leaf teas has plenty of choice to suit most pallets.

 The Barge is moored on the canal basin near the Wharf shops and a stone’s throw from the Tourist Office.
 A floating restaurant serving food throughout the day and some evenings.